Bruce Beck, Holy Cross Greek Orthodox School of Theology (Brookline, Massachusetts, USA)

 Nicolae Roddy, Creighton University (Omaha, Nebraska, USA)

-For Orthodox engaged in biblical studies, the creation of IOTA comes at an opportune time.
-Orthodox scholars concentrating solely on the scriptures are of small number, and sometimes inquire how biblical studies, as a discrete discipline, can be harmonized with the Orthodox mindset, which tends away from compartmentalization and towards integration.
+For Orthodox engaged in Biblical Studies, IOTA provides a new and exciting opportunity.
+Still relatively small in number, Orthodox scholars concentrating solely on the Scriptures continue to ponder how Biblical Studies, as a discrete discipline, can be naturalized within an Orthodox mindset that tends away from compartmentalization towards integration.
 Not all Orthodox who engage in biblical interpretation are biblical specialists; indeed, there are theologians who interpret the Bible as supportive of a larger project.
-When we add such theologians to formal biblical scholars, we see varying approaches, which might be simplified as follows: to embrace the historical-critical methods within an Orthodox perspective; to show great concern about (and sometimes even to repudiate) such atomistic methods; and to adopt the more recent integrative approaches without cavil or modification.
+When we add such theologians to formal biblical scholars, we see varying approaches, some of which were showcased in intriguing ways in our inaugural meeting.
+There, we heard from Orthodox scholars who embrace the historical-critical methods, and also from those who have adopted more recent integrative approaches, whether literary, rhetorical, or sociological.